zwderek/devsecops-infra/README.md

 # Introdcution

 This project implements a complete DevSecOps pipeline for the **Spring Petclinic** application using Docker and modern DevOps tools.
 The pipeline integrates **continuous integration, delivery, security analysis, and monitoring**, all within a containerized setup.
-The primary CI/CD workflow is hosted on a **dedicated CI/CD Virtual Machine (VM)** that runs core services like Jenkins, GitLab (code source), SonarQube (for static code analysis), Prometheus and Grafana (for application monitoring), and OWASP ZAP (for dynamic security scanning).
+The primary CI/CD workflow is hosted on a **dedicated CI/CD Virtual Machine (VM)** that runs core services like Jenkins, SonarQube (for static code analysis), Prometheus and Grafana (for application monitoring), and OWASP ZAP (for dynamic security scanning), and our staging service, and Ansible.

 Application artifacts are pulled from GitLab by Jenkins, built, tested, and analyzed in containers, and then deployed using **Ansible** to a **separate production VM**.
 The production VM hosts the deployed application and simulates a real-world server environment.
 This setup ensures that the build and test stages are isolated, while deployments happen securely through infrastructure-as-code practices.